 - 15. It is important that the cash flow of the Council is carefully monitored and controlled to ensure enough funds are available each day to cover its outgoings.
 This will become more difficult as the Council uses up capital receipts and reduces investment balances. - 16.
-The Council is proposing to set the following indicators: - (a) the Upper Limit for Fixed Rate Exposure (100%) and Upper Limit for Variable Rate Exposure (75%) for each of the years up to 2019/20; and - (b) the maximum amount of the portfolio being invested for longer than 364 days is £15m. - 17.
+The Council is proposing to set the following indicators: - (a) the Upper Limit for Fixed Rate Exposure (100%) and Upper Limit for Variable Rate Exposure (75%) for each of the years up to 2021/22; and - (b) the maximum amount of the portfolio being invested for longer than 364 days is £5m. - 17.
 The risks and related prudential indicators associated with this section are as follows: - (a) Credit and Counterparty Risk the risk of failure by a third party to meet its contractual obligations to the Council, i.e. goes into liquidation.
 The Council's counter-party lists and limits reflect a prudent attitude towards organisations with which funds may be deposited and these are regularly updated by our treasury advisors.
-This position has been strengthened for 2017/18 with the removal of counterparties with a BBB rating that had been included in the 2016/17 counterparty list, the minimum required rating is now BBB+. - (b) Liquidity Risk the risk that cash will not be available when it is needed, incurring additional unbudgeted costs for short-term loans.
+The minimum required rating is A-. - (b) Liquidity Risk the risk that cash will not be available when it is needed, incurring additional unbudgeted costs for short-term loans.
 The Director of Resources has monthly meetings with treasury staff, to go through the cash flow for the coming month.
 A number of Money Market Funds are used to ensure adequate cash remains available. - (c) Interest Rate Risk the risk of fluctuations in interest rates.
 The Council is proposing a maximum of 75% of its investments can be invested in variable rates, and the remainder are in fixed rate deposits.
 This allows the Council to receive reasonable rates, whilst at the same time, gives the Council flexibility to take advantage of any changes in interest rates.
 The view of the Council's treasury advisors is that interest rates are unlikely to change significantly in the medium term.